Almond Flour Chocolate Chip Cookies

 • Use Quality Ingredients: Using high-quality chocolate chips and almond flour can make a significant difference in the flavor and texture of your cookies.
 Invest in good ingredients for the best results.

-Store the cookies in an airtight container at room temperature for up to 5 days.
-To make ahead, you can prepare the dough and refrigerate it for up to 3 days before baking.
 For longer storage, freeze the cookie dough balls on a baking sheet, then transfer them to a freezer-safe bag or container.
 Bake directly from frozen, adding a couple of extra minutes to the baking time.
 Baked cookies can also be frozen for up to 3 months.
 Thaw them at room temperature before serving.

-A baking tray lined with parchment paper holds freshly baked chocolate chip cookies.
+A baking tray lined with parchment paper holds freshly baked almond flour chocolate chip cookies.
 The cookies are golden brown with visible chocolate chips, and they are spread out evenly on the tray, suggesting they have just been taken out of the oven.

 Almond Flour Chocolate Chip Cookies Recipe

-5 from 4 votes
+5 from 1 vote

 Prep Time 20 minutes

-WORK TIME 10 minutes
+10 minutes

 DIFFICULTY Easy